openspending/community.openspending.org/meta/contact.md

 OpenSpending is a project operated by the [Open Knowledge Foundation](http://okfn.org), an international non-profit organization.
 The OKF is a community-driven organization that aims to promote open knowledge and data.
 We build tools and communities that enable the collaborative use and production of digital information.

-If you'd like to get in touch with the OKF, visit our [contact page](http://okfn.org/contact/).
+If you'd like to get in touch with the OKF generally, visit our [contact page](http://okfn.org/contact/).

 ### How to reach us